-PROHIBITION OF POSSESSION FIREARMS (SEE BOE POLICY 4.2.1) AND STUDENT INFRACTIONS BELOW

-SPECIFIC DISCIPLINE RELATED TO FIREARMS
+PROHIBITION OF POSSESSION FIREARMS (SEE BOE POLICY 4.2.1): SPECIFIC DISCIPLINE RELATED TO FIREARMS

-In compliance with Code of Alabama § 16-1-24.3 and Board Policy, a student who has been determined to have brought to school or to have in their possession a firearm in a school building, on school grounds, on school buses, or at other school sponsored functions will be expelled for a period of one year.
+In compliance with Code of Alabama § 16-1-24.3 and Board Policy, any student who has been determined to have brought to school or to have in their possession a firearm in a school building, on school grounds, on school buses, or at other school sponsored functions will be expelled for a period of one year.
 For the purpose of this section, the term "firearm" has the same meaning as defined in Title 18 U.S.C. § 921.
 The expulsion requirement for possession of a firearm may be modified in writing by the Superintendent upon the recommendation of the Superintendent's Expulsion Review Committee on a case-by-case basis.
 Students who are expelled for firearm possession may not attend regular school classes in any public school in the state during the expulsion period.
-Students who are expelled from schools for firearm possession may be permitted to attend alternative schools designed to provide education services.
+Students who are expelled from schools for firearm possession may be permitted to attend alternative schools or an alternative educational setting designed to provide education services.
 Discipline of students with disabilities who violate the BCPSS firearm possession policies shall be determined on a case-by-case basis in accordance with federal and state law.

-PROHIBITION OF TOBACCO AND ELECTRONIC SMOKING DEVICES (SEE BOE POLICY 4.2.4) AND STUDENT INFRACTIONS BELOW PROHIBITION OF ALCOHOL/DRUG.
-(SEE BOE POLICY 4.2) AND STUDENT INFRACTIONS BELOW
+PROHIBITION OF TOBACCO AND ELECTRONIC SMOKING DEVICES (SEE BOE POLICY 4.2.4)

+PROHIBITION OF ALCOHOL/DRUG.
+(SEE BOE POLICY 4.2)